SeanCLynch/bridge/README.md

 # Mission

-The goal of Bridge is to break silos and reduce fragmentation between VFA Fellows.
-We want to create a minimalistic, simple database of people, with some additional useful features.
+The goal of Bridge is to break silos and reduce fragmentation between VFA's fellows, who are seperated by city, class, and social group.
+We want to create a minimalistic, simple database of fellows, with some additional awesome features.

-This application is not associated with VFA.
+This application is not oficially associated with VFA.
+It's made by and for fellows!

 # Problem Statement